TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.68.md

 ---

-Thou art good, and doest good; Teach me thy statutes.
+You are good, and do good.
+Teach me your statutes.